afsunday/podtable/README.md

 * The control cell must not be hidden with css or push off screen with absolute positioning.
 * Its really important to include the stylesheet because podtable relies on it.

+continue to read below for version specfic usage

 ```html